jasmin-software/dotnet_agui_blazor_demo/README.md

 3. You have two options to run the project.
 The first option is to manually run the server followed by the client.
 The second option is to use Aspire to run both the server and client simultaneously.

-### Option 1: Manually run the server and client
+## Option 1: Manually run the server and client

-- Open a terminal and navigate to the `Server` directory.
-Run the following command to start the server:
+From the `Server` folder:

 ```bash
 dotnet run --urls http://localhost:5000
 ```

-- Open another terminal and navigate to the `Client` directory.
-Run the following command to start the Blazor client:
+In a new terminal, from the `Client` folder:

 ```bash
 dotnet run watch